Zambezian evergreen dry forests

 The Zambezian evergreen dry forests, also known as the Zambezian Cryptosepalum dry forest, is a tropical dry broadleaf forest ecoregion of Southern Africa.
 It consists of several areas of thick forest in western Zambia and adjacent Angola.
 It is one of the largest areas of tropical evergreen forest outside the equatorial zone.

 Location

 The forest are found on rolling hills of sandy soil drained by the Kabompo River of northern Barotseland in Western Zambia, with one area across the border in Angola.

 The Western Zambezian grasslands separate the forest enclaves from one another.
 The Barotse Floodplain, part of the Zambezian flooded grasslands ecoregion, lies to the southwest.
 The Central Zambezian miombo woodlands and the Angolan miombo woodlands lie on the better soils to the east and west, respectively.

 The ecoregion is at 1100 to 1200 meters elevation.
 The climate is tropical savanna, with average annual temperature around 21°C.

 Flora

-The characteristic trees are tall evergreen mavunda trees (Cryptosepalum exfoliatum pseudotaxus).
+The characteristic trees are tall evergreen mavunda trees (Cryptosepalum exfoliatum subsp. pseudotaxus).
 Other trees include Brachystegia spiciformis, Brachystegia longifolia, Brachystegia floribunda, Colophospermum mopane, Syzygium guineense afromontanum, Bersama abyssinica, Erythrophleum africanum, and Combretum elaeagnoides.
 There is a dense undergrowth of creepers and shrub thickets, with mosses carpeting the ground in the denser forests.